Fabrice000/D4rkC4rl/docs/writeups/SADC_NextGenCyber_CTF/web.md

 ![no flag](img/fat6.png)

 Why??
-May be the name is not correct i search anywhere nothing for me and for the moment i take a break and come back We known that we have an <span title="Local File Inclusion">LFI</span> but how can we get a <span title="Remote Code execution">RCE</span> to find how flag??
+May be the name is not correct i search anywhere nothing for me and for the moment i take a break and come back We known that we have an LFI (Local File Inclusion) but how can we get an RCE (Remote Code execution) to find how flag??

 Some googling...